Scholars Online Astronomy for 2017-2018

 — Richard Feynman, Lectures on Physics

 Astronomy is the queen of sciences.
 It brings together the physics of thermodynamic energy and gravitational forces, the chemistry of materials under pressure, in plasmas, in gases, and the possibility of living organisms that share characteristics — or differ radically — from anything terrestrial biology can teach us.
 It challenges us with vast distances and endless processes until our concepts of time and space themselves are reformed.
 And ultimately, it inspires us to ask: what must be the nature of a Divine Mind that could engineer such a wonder?

-Topics for 2010 will cover methods and theories fundamental to understanding modern astronomy, including
+Topics will cover methods and theories fundamental to understanding modern astronomy, including

 Meetings: This course meets once a week in live chat sessions using the Scholars Online HTML-based chat application (no audio).
 We discuss topics from the textbook and current events, supplemented by guided Web Tours.
 Students must submit weekly homework assignments using basic mathematical tools (trigonometry and algebra).
 Observation and laboratory exercises are optional.